golang/example/slog-handler-guide/guide.md

 When `appendAttr` sees a `Group`, it calls itself recursively on the group's attributes, after applying two more handler rules.
-First, a group with no attributes is ignored&emdash;not even its key is displayed.
+First, a group with no attributes is ignored&mdash;not even its key is displayed.
 Second, a group with an empty key is inlined: the group boundary isn't marked in any way.
 In our case, that means the group's attributes aren't indented.